danthegoodman1/ScyllaRepairAutomation/README.md

 1 is not a huge deal, 2 sucks.

-FWIW if you are an enterprise customer definitely use it.
+FWIW if you are an enterprise customer definitely use Scylla Manager.
 This is for the rest of us open source users.

 ## Go Version